-When negotiating a car loan, an important choice you’ll have to make is whether or not to take a Balloon Payment – or Residual Value – on the loan.
-These are basically the same thing.
-Having a Balloon Payment, and the size of it, allows you to pay lower monthly instalments during the first few years, while enjoying a car you wouldn’t otherwise be able to afford.
+When negotiating a car loan, an important choice you’ll have to make is whether or not to opt for the Balloon Payment (or Residual Value) repayment option.
+Opting for this Balloon Payment option, and the size of it, allows you to pay lower monthly instalments during the first few years, while enjoying a car you wouldn’t otherwise be able to afford.
 It may sound like a good idea, but there are a number of negative aspects to it.

 Let’s explain this in the simplest way possible.

 Say you’ve found a car you love, but you can’t realistically afford it right now.
 It costs, shall we say, around R400 000.
 So you borrow R400 000 over 5 years from your financier and you elect to have a 25% (R100 000) Balloon Payment on your loan.
 They put that R100 000 aside and let you pay the remaining R300 000 off.

 Now, your monthly repayments are significantly lower than they would have been if you had no Balloon Payment.
 Therefore, you can now afford that car you so desire.
 Except, at the end of that 5 year period, you still owe the bank R100 000, and now, they want all of it at once.

 So you either need to pay that full amount, or roll the amount over into a new loan, or sell the car.
 Maybe you’ve thought about this, and you’ve somehow been putting money away over the years.
 Perhaps you plan on getting that R100 000 refinanced, if the bank will approve it.